magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/uwb-asset-management-tracker.md

 - [ThingsBoard account]({{ thingsboardHost }}){: target="_blank"}

 ## Configuration

-Only ThingsBoard Cloud works when using direct communication from this device to ThingsBoard via MQTT.

-You may use ThingsBoard PE on-premises or ThingsBoard Cloud when using ThingsBoard Integrations.

 To create an integration with a network server please choose first one of the supported network servers: